 10. ‘Wear It With’ widget

 Your customers are always trying to visualize how your products will look like an outfit.
-Use the ‘Wear It With’ widget on product pages to curate a business your customer may like based on their browsing habits and style preferences.
+The ‘Wear It With’ widget curates suggestions on product pages based on a user’s browsing behavior and stylistic inclinations.

 Using this method to cross-sell products is one of the most effective ways to increase sales, as 75% of retailers reported 10+ page views per customer after adding personalization.